Disposable Income: Everything You Need to Know

 Therefore, while you are applying for a mortgage, the last thing you want to do is open another credit card or buy a new car.
 This will likely reduce any chances you have of obtaining a loan, unless you have an extraordinary amount of disposable income above and beyond the price of the home itself.
 We have all heard the saying “I’ve become house poor,” which means that you put almost all of your savings into the down payment for the home.
 This holds true for most people who purchase a home and subsequently make improvements to the home immediately thereafter.
 That’s why it’s so important to understand your disposable income, discretionary income, and your debt-to-income ratio so that you have a better idea of what you can and can’t afford, particularly when it comes to purchasing big-ticket items.

 If you would like to learn more about disposable income, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.